Go Evaluation

 No braces required

 In the previous section a for loop was used to loop over the words slice.
-We could have written the same loop without the braces.
+In Haml and Slim, we could have written the same loop without the braces.

 %p